iDmit9/Marketplace-on-Amplify/README.md

 `amplify push`

 This command should be executed every time after adding any resource.
-We also need to add a border for the picture:
+We also need to add a storage for the picture:

 `amplify add storage`